ggebbie/ECCOtour.jl/README.md

 * Using an editor like Atom/Juno or Visual Studio Code, activate the environment on one of the frame panels.
 The default environment is @v1.x and should be changed.

 # Functions
 Check `export` line in src/ECCOtour.jl for list of available functions.
+Or check out the documentation at https://ggebbie.github.io/ECCOtour.jl/dev.

 # Directory structure
 - `src`: source code